apache/arrow/docs/source/cpp/compute.rst

 +--------------------------+------------+----------------+-------------------+------------------------------+---------+

 * \(1) Each output element is the length of the corresponding input element (null if input is null).
-Output type is Int32 for List, Int64 for LargeList.
+Output type is Int32 for List and FixedSizeList, Int64 for LargeList.

 * \(2) The output struct's field types are the types of its arguments.
 The field names are specified using an instance of :struct:`MakeStructOptions`.